TheRealVSSVSSN/SunnyRP/Example_Frameworks/es_extended/docs.md

 - NUI wrapper emits `<resource>:message:<type>` events but no listeners are included; presumed to be consumed by other scripts (Inferred Medium).
 - Inventory hooks (`esx:onAddInventoryItem` / `esx:onRemoveInventoryItem`) are defined without local handlers, suggesting external resources listen for them (Inferred High).
 - `esx:loadingScreenOff` is triggered client-side to close a loading screen, but no server counterpart is present (Inferred Low).
+- Server emits `esx:playerDropped` with no local listener, implying cleanup is handled by external resources (Inferred Medium).

 TODO: Additional external resources are required for society accounts, skinchanger, and inventory UI beyond the minimal default.